OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 v++ -l -t sw_emu --config ../../src/u280.cfg ./vadd.xo -o vadd.xclbin
 ```

 These commands will create a host application binary (app.exe) and an FPGA binary for software emulation.
-The next step is to tun the application in software emulation mode.
+The next step is to run the application in software emulation mode.

 ```bash
 export XCL_EMULATION_MODE=sw_emu